The holiday of Shavuot has three well-known, and well-loved, customs:

 All-Night Learning: To demonstrate our love for Torah and our appreciation for God's revelation on Mount Sinai, it is customary to stay up all night on the first night of Shavuot either studying Torah, listening to lectures on Torah topics, or simply discussing Jewish ideas.

-Another reason given for the custom of learning all night is to atone for the apathy of the Israelites, who actually overslept on the morning that they were to receive the Torah, rather than being wide awake in excited anticipation.
+Another reason given for the custom of learning all night is to atone for the apathy of the Israelites, who, according to tradition, actually overslept on the morning that they were to receive the Torah, rather than being wide awake in excited anticipation.

-For further explanations of these customs, please visit the National Jewish Outreach Program’s Shavuot website.
+For further explanations of these customs, please visit NJOP’s Shavuot website.
 (The customs are at the bottom of the page.)